raphaelquast/EOmaps/docs/EOmaps_examples.rst

           would do with the ordinary ``m.cb.click`` or ``m.cb.pick`` callbacks

 ..
 Note::
+    For large datasets that are visualized as simple rectangles, ellipses etc. it is recommended to use EOmaps to visualize the data with ``m.plot_map()`` since the generation of the plot and the identification of the picked pixels will be much faster!

     If the GeoDataFrame contains multiple different geometry types (e.g. Lines, Patches, etc.) a unique pick-collection will be assigned for each of the geometry types!